yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-DFU.rst

     -  Set SYSBOOT switches to USB Peripheral boot mode (Refer to **Initialization** chapter of TRM for boot switch details)
     -  Make sure USB0 port in UFP/DRP mode: SW3[3:4] = 01 or 1x
     -  Connect EVM's TypeC port (USB0 port) to PC through USB cable
     -  Power on the board

+.. ifconfig:: CONFIG_part_variant in ('J722S')

+    -  Set SYSBOOT switches to USB Peripheral boot mode (Refer to **Initialization** chapter of TRM for boot switch details)
+    -  Make sure USB0 port in UFP/DRP mode: SW2[2:3] = 01 or 00
+    -  Connect EVM's TypeC port (USB0 port) to PC through USB cable
+    -  Power on the board